 "Sakura-sama, it is your job as Hokage to be an inspiration!
 You should be an example of perseverance and instead you're wallowing in your own pity!"

-She turns to stare at the woman—she is pretty, white hair and dark skin, pretty black eyes and the fierce determination to make everything right again.
-She is from Kumogakure and she lives up to everything that has been rumored about the village and so much more; there is no Kumogakure anymore, but she seems to forget that.
+She turns to stare at the woman—she is pretty, white hair and brown skin, pretty crystalline eyes and the fierce determination to make everything right again.
+She is from Kumogakure and she lives up to everything that has been rumored about the village and so much more.
+There is no Kumogakure anymore, but she seems to forget that.
 Sakura can't even remember her name.

 She sits back down, the squeak of her chair swallowing Shikamaru's snort, from her right side.
 The woman lifts her chin up in the air, in defiance, and sits straight in her seat.